-- Homework (10%) - There are two homework assignments, each worth 5% of the course grade. - Homework assignments will be posted on Canvas and are due at 11:59 pm on February 11, March 23. - All homework must be submitted through Canvas by the posted deadline.
+- There are two homework assignments, each worth 5% of the course grade. - Homework assignments will be posted on Canvas and are due at 11:59 pm on February 11, March 23. - All homework must be submitted through Canvas by the posted deadline.
 The Canvas deadline is binding.
 Students are strongly encouraged to submit well ahead of the deadline to avoid potential technical or Internet-related issues. - Late submissions will not be accepted and will receive a grade of 0, except as required by university policy or approved accommodations. - Homework will be graded on a scale of 1-5, reflecting both the correctness of answers and the clarity of exposition. - Submissions must be in Word or PDF format.
 If a homework includes handwritten components, these must be clearly scanned and submitted as part of a single, legible document. - It is the student's responsibility to ensure that submitted files are complete, readable, and accessible.
-Files that cannot be opened, are corrupted, or password-protected will be treated as missing submissions and will receive a grade of 0. - Students may work in small groups on homework assignments; however, each student must write and submit their own solutions.
+Files that cannot be opened, are corrupted, or password-protected will be treated as missing submissions and will receive a grade of 0.

+- Students may work in small groups on homework assignments; however, each student must write and submit their own solutions.

-- Midterm Exams (60%)
+- Midterm Exams (30% × 2 = 60%)

-- There are two midterm exams, each worth 30% of the course grade. - Both midterm exams will be held in class (3:30-4:50 pm) on February 18 and March 30.
-The exams will be in person and closed book. - Exam dates are fixed and cannot be rescheduled.
+- There are two midterm exams, each worth 30% of the course grade. - Exams will take place during regular class hours (3:30-4:50 pm) on February 18 and March 30. - Both exams will be held in Armory 101 (not the regular classroom).
+The exams will be in-person and closed-book. - Exam dates are fixed and cannot be rescheduled.
 No make-up exams will be offered. - Calculators are permitted.
 However, calculators with Internet access or communication capabilities (e.g., TI-Nspire models) are not allowed.